Laci1953/RC2014-CPM/Memory management library/readme.txt

 D>

-Let's be sure that the new 'sbrk' is used, and NOT the 'old sbrk' from CLIB.LIB :
+Let's verify that the new 'sbrk' is used, and NOT the 'old sbrk' from CLIB.LIB :

 D>type t.map
 Machine type is Z80